Mike Scifres

-Michael T. Scifres (born October 8, 1980) is an American former professional football player who was a punter in the National Football League (NFL).
+Michael T. Scifres (born October 8, 1980) is an American football coach and former player who is the specialist coach at Arizona State.
+He played professionally as a punter in the National Football League (NFL).
 He played the majority of his career with the San Diego Chargers and is included on the Chargers 50th Anniversary Team.
 He played college football for the Western Illinois Leathernecks.

 Early life

 Scifres attended Destrehan High School in Destrehan, Louisiana and lettered in football, soccer, and baseball.
 In football, he was an All-District selection.
 He was a teammate of former NFL player and member of the Pro Football Hall of Fame, Ed Reed, for two seasons.
 Scifres graduated from Destrehan High School in 1998.

 College career

 While playing for Western Illinois, Scifres was the only punter from NCAA Div 1-AA (now called the Football Championship Division) to become a 2002 finalist of the Ray Guy Award, given to the nation's top punter.
 He set a school and conference record with an 89-yard punt against Southwest Missouri State in 2000.
 Scifres also kicked a game-winning 56-yard field goal in his first career attempt in 1999.
 Two-time First-team All-American selection by Football Gazette, Three-time All-conference selection, Seven-time National player of the week, and Five-time Conference player of the week.
 His college nickname was Scabies.
 He graduated from Western Illinois University with a degree in Communications & Broadcasting.